 NOTE: reciprocity applies only to the first two years of the school psychology program (the master's degree portion).
 During the final two years of the program (the specialist degree), all students are charged the same tuition regardless of home state, even if an application for reciprocity was not submitted.
-For the 2010-2011 school year, specialist credits were set at \$410 per credit for all students.
-This amount is subject to change and does not include additional segregated fees.
+For tuition details, see the UWRF website.